 - Provisioning Entire pre-operating system configuration from a unified interface. - Deploying Simplified operating system installation with the embedded drivers on Lifecycle Controller.
 Unattended installation mode is available for Microsoft Windows and Red Hat Enterprise Linux 7 operating systems. - Download drivers for operating system installation from www.dell.com/support. - Patching or updating Operating system agnostic, and reduced maintenance downtime with direct access to updates from .
 It simplifies firmware updates by maintaining a working version for rollback. - Servicing Continuous availability of diagnostics without depending on a hard-disk drive.
 Ability to flash firmware automatically, while replacing components such as a PowerEdge storage controller, NIC, and power supply unit.
 Support for VLAN in network configuration. - System erase Deletes the server and storage-related data on selected components of a server.
-You can delete information on BIOS, Lifecycle Controller data (LC logs, configuration database and rollback firmware versions), iDRAC settings, and storage components on the server. - (i) NOTE: You cannot delete the iDRAC license file. - Security Support local key encryption. - Enhanced Security Support for TLS 1.3, 1.2, and 1.1.
+You can delete information on BIOS, Lifecycle Controller data (LC logs, configuration database and rollback firmware versions), iDRAC settings, and storage components on the server.

+- You cannot delete the iDRAC license file. - Secure erase does not erase iDRAC rollback firmware from the partition when command racadm systemerase lodata is used. - Security Support local key encryption. - Enhanced Security Support for TLS 1.3, 1.2, and 1.1.
 To enhance security, default setting is TLS 1.1 and higher. - Hardware inventory Provides information about the current and factory system configuration. - Lifecycle Controller logs for troubleshooting. - CIFS operations CIFS operations from LCUI uses SMBv2 protocol but is displayed as CIFS on the GUI.